Appeasement: Role of media

 Positive opinion of appeasement was shaped partly by media manipulation.
 The German correspondent for The Times, Norman Ebbutt, charged that his persistent reports about Nazi militarism had been suppressed by his editor, Geoffrey Dawson.
 Historians such as Richard Cockett, William Shirer and Frank McDonough have confirmed the claim.
-The results of an October 1938 Gallup poll, which showed 86% of the public believed Hitler was lying about his future territorial ambitions, was censored from the News Chronicle at the last minute by the publisher, who was loyal to Chamberlain.
+The publisher of the News Chronicle censored an October 1938 Gallup poll that found 86% of the public believed Hitler was lying about his future territorial ambitions; the publisher was loyal to Chamberlain.
 For the few journalists who were asking challenging questions about appeasement, primarily members of the foreign press, Chamberlain often froze them out or intimidated them.
 When asked at press conferences about Hitler's abuse of Jews and other minority groups, he went so far as to denounce these reports as "Jewish-Communist propaganda".

 Chamberlain's direct manipulation of the BBC was sustained and egregious.
 For example, Lord Halifax told radio producers not to offend Hitler and Mussolini, and they complied by censoring anti-fascist commentary made by Labour and Popular Front MPs.
 The BBC also suppressed the fact that 15,000 people protested the prime minister in Trafalgar Square as he returned from Munich in 1938 (10,000 more than welcomed him at 10 Downing Street).
 The BBC radio producers continued to censor news of persecution of Jews even after the war broke out, as Chamberlain still held out hopes of a quick armistice and did not want to inflame the atmosphere.
 As Richard Cockett noted:

 [Chamberlain] had successfully demonstrated how a government in a democracy could influence and control the press to a remarkable degree.
 The danger in this for Chamberlain was that he preferred to forget that he exercised such influence, and so increasingly mistook his pliant press for real public opinion... the truth of the matter was that by controlling the press he was merely ensuring that the press was unable to reflect public opinion.

 The journalist Shiela Grant Duff's Penguin Special, Europe and the Czechs, was published and distributed to every MP on the day that Chamberlain returned from Munich.
 Her book was a spirited defence of the Czech nation and a detailed criticism of British policy and confronted the need for war if necessary.
 It was influential and widely read.
 Although she argued against the policy of "peace at almost any price", she did not take a personal tone, unlike Guilty Men two years later.